verge-io/docs/docs/kb/posts/bootable-usb.md

 ## Windows:

-1. Download the latest version of the VergeIO installation ISO.
+1. Download the latest version of the VeregOS installation ISO.
  [_https://updates.verge.io/download_](https://updates.verge.io/download)
 > **NOTE:** This may not be the most recent version.
 Please talk to your account representative to make sure you have the latest version.
 {.is-info}